AryanSjc001/Coin-Flip/README.md

 3. Click the "Flip the Coin" button to trigger the coin flip animation and display the result.
 4. The result will show either "Ronaldo" (in blue) or "Messi" (in purple) after the animation finishes.

-## License

-This project is open-source and available under the MIT License.

 ---

-Enjoy flipping the coin between two of the greatest football players in history! ⚽🎉